Long-Term Respiratory Survey

-The Hazelwood Health Study has found that people who were exposed to more smoke during the Hazelwood mine fire have had more problems with their breathing.
+The Hazelwood Health Study found that people who were exposed to more smoke during the Hazelwood mine fire had more problems with their breathing.
 And while good quality diets can offer some protection against breathing problems, many people in Morwell and Sale do not consume enough fruit, vegetables, and wholegrains.

 If you would like to view our "Frequently Asked Questions", simply click here